psyjulga/petbook-project/API.md

 show: one comment by id ??
 showCommentsByPost: returns all comments related to a specific post
 create: create a new comment
+edit: update a certain field of a certain comment with a value
+destroy: delete a comment

 LIKES
 index: all likes => ??